tytydraco/yessleep/out/Im_being_terrorized_by_my_housekeeper_something_is_deeply_wrong_with_her.md

 At first, Gertrude seemed like the answer to our problems, and we welcomed her into our home with open arms.
 I knew she was special from the moment we met.

-"I'm Jeffrey."
+I shook her hand.
+"Happy to meet you.
+I'm Jeffrey."

-“A pleasure,” she said, smiling through the pain of her recent hip replacement surgery.
+“A pleasure," she said, smiling through the pain of her recent hip replacement surgery.

 "Are you sure you're ready to work?
 Take time to recover if you need to.
 We wouldn't want you to injure yourself."

 But she swatted at me.
 “They don’t call me Gertrude the Grizzly for nothing.”
 She lifted her hands and growled like a bear.
 “Grrr!”

 I laughed politely, and she slapped my back, perhaps a little too hard.
 Then, she grabbed a mop and polished the shit out of our floors.
-She also polished our countertops and windows, making everything look immaculate, and she cooked a mean lasagna and tuna casserole.
-She was also attentive and doting, anticipating our needs and wishes before we were aware of them ourselves.
+She also polished our countertops and windows, making everything sparkle, and she cooked a mean lasagna and tuna casserole.
+She was also attentive and doting, anticipating our every need and wish.

 Once, she brought me a pitcher of coffee while I worked in my home office.

-“Try this, Jeffrey,” she said, pouring me some coffee.
+“Try this, Jeffrey,” she said, pouring me a cup.
 “It’s from the Nepalese forest.
 It gives you super-concentration powers.”

 Intrigued, I took a sip.
 After a moment, I adapted to the bold flavor.
 “Not bad,” I said.
 “Thanks so much.
 I feel pretty energized!”

 Gertrude knew just what we needed and when.

-*Life wouldn’t be the same without her,* we thought.
+*Life wouldn’t be the same without her.*

-But the good times turned dark before long.
+Or so we thought.

 \_ \_ \_